VAT registration – when should you register for VAT? Try HMRC’s handy estimator

 If your business’s “taxable supplies” over the past 12 months have exceeded the VAT registration threshold, you should register for VAT.

-From April 2024, the VAT registration threshold rose from £85,000 to £90,000.
+As of April 2024, the VAT registration threshold increased from £85,000 to £90,000.
 So, if at the end of any given month, the total value of all your taxable supplies over the previous 12 months exceeds £90,000, you should register for VAT.

 “Taxable supplies” are any goods and services subject to VAT at any rate, including those that are zero-rated.
 Your taxable supplies will usually be the same as your turnover.